Do You Wet the Bed After a Night of Drinking? Here’s Why

 How can drinking too much alcohol cause you to involuntarily urinate in your sleep?
 Find out about adult bedwetting or what scientists call nocturnal enuresis.

 Sometimes, after a night out, you may have heard of someone wetting the bed or maybe you have first-hand experience with this.
 Embarrassing as it is, this can happen to anyone.
 What happens if imbibing leads you to involuntary peeing throughout the night?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This involuntarily nighttime urination, or what scientists call nocturnal enuresis, can happen when you overindulge because alcohol affects several mechanisms in your body that make it more difficult to hold urine.
+Nocturnal enuresis, or nighttime bedwetting, can happen when you overindulge because alcohol affects several things in your body that make it more difficult to hold your pee.

 Of course, drinking too much alcohol isn’t healthy, especially if it’s affecting your ability to hold your urine on a regular basis.
 If you have an occasional extra drink or two, there are a few ways to reduce your risk of wetting the bed while you sleep.